-Since 2017, Dye Truck Repair has provided fleet vehicles in the Marion, OH 43302 area with comprehensive repair services that include 4x4 Services, AC Repair, Alignment, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electrical Services, Electronic Services, Emergency Roadside Assistance, Engine & Transmission, Engine Maintenance, Fleet Brakes, Fleet Drive Train, Fleet Electrical, Fleet Electronics, Fleet Engine Work, Fleet Front End Services, Fleet General Services, Fleet Suspension Work, Fleet Tires, Fleet Trailer Work, Fleet Wheel Services, General Services, Heating and Cooling Services, Heavy Duty Repair, Import Cars & Trucks, Miscellaneous Services and Quick Lube Services.
+Since 2017, Dye Truck Repair has provided fleet vehicles in the Marion, OH 43302 area with comprehensive repair services that include Car & Truck Care, Electronic Services, Electrical Services, General Services, Heating and Cooling Services, Engine & Transmission, Miscellaneous Services, Brakes, Fleet General Services, and Fleet Brakes.
 Our goal is to offer the best services available at affordable prices to get you back on the road in no time.

 For a high-performing vehicle, trust Dye Truck Repair with your repair needs.
 To learn more about the services we offer, please contact us by phone at 740-383-4444 or send us an email.
 We also invite you to learn more about our dedication to you, our valued customer.

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.

 The cooling system should be completely flushed and refilled about every 24 months.
 The level, condition, and concentration of coolant should be checked.
 (A 50/50 mix of anti-freeze and water is usually recommended.)